gslf/OAIAPI/README.md

 [Gioele SL Fierro](https://gslf.it)

-OAIAPI is an unofficial interface and is not endorsed by or affiliated with OpenAI. \n The project is sponsored by [Promezio](https://promezio.it).
+OAIAPI is an unofficial interface and is not endorsed by or affiliated with OpenAI. <br/>
+The project is sponsored by [Promezio](https://promezio.it).